CallumMcFadgen/got_apples_express/README.md

-# WEB701 Milestone 2 Express API service
+# WEB701 Milestone 2 Express server prototype

 ### Overview
 This server prototype is an Express restful API service that is intended to be used in conjunction with front-end client prototypes for web application functionality testing for the Got Apples! website.